-4.5 Exempt electricity loads
+4.3 Exempt electricity loads

-The ESS Exemptions Order and PDRS Exemptions Order (the Orders) identify electricity loads that are eligible for exemptions from each scheme.
+The ESS Exemptions Order and PDRS Exemptions Order (the Orders) identify electricity loads that are eligible for exemption from each scheme for the relevant compliance period.
 The ESS Exemptions Rule and PDRS Exemptions Rule outline how exemptions are to be calculated under Division 5 of Part 1 (ESS) and Division 3 of Part 2 (PDRS) of Schedule 4A to the Act.

-In the 'Inputs - Exempt loads' worksheet enter the details of any exemption you are entitled to claim.
 Exemptions can only be claimed for electricity supplied in connection with a specified activity at the location listed in the Orders.
+To determine an exempt electricity load you must: